Imagination (Brian Wilson album): Recording

 Wilson covered two of his own Beach Boys songs for Imagination: "Keep an Eye on Summer" and "Let Him Run Wild".
+He had been dissatisfied with the vocal on the latter track, considering it too shrill and had named it his least favorite Beach Boys recording.

 In addition, "She Says That She Needs Me" was the result of a lyric re-write by Carole Bayer Sager of an original Wilson composition from the mid-1960s, while the closing song, "Happy Days", featured recycled elements of an unreleased Beach Boys track, "My Solution", from 1970.

 Thomas explained the differences between him and Andy Paley: "I think that Andy more comes from that historical perspective than I do.
 I mean he knows a lot more about the way Brian recorded stuff back in the ‘60s. ...
 I’ve got my guys that I really like.
 And the fact is that right now, I also don't like to record with a lot of people in the room at the same time.
 My reasoning is that I just can’t keep track of what’s going on.
 I think it’s a different way of recording that Brian likes this time around."

 In 2006, biographer Peter Ames Carlin wrote: "Joe took it upon himself to make sure that the new songs sounded as adult contemporary radio as possible.
 Most were dominated by tinkling keyboards, with plenty of melodic interjections from a gently plucked nylon-string guitar.
 If Brian tried to use an instrument or an arrangement that might not fit into the soothing blend, Joe would shake his head and slice it out of the picture.
 And if this bothered Brian, he didn't show it."
 Brian reportedly stated: "We call it a Brian Wilson album, but it's really a Joe Thomas/Brian Wilson album."

 When it came time to arrange Wilson's songs for live performances, backing band member Darian Sahanaja remembers Thomas wanting to turn "Caroline, No" into a "sexy, Sade kind of thing".
 He added: "When liberties were taken, his [Brian's] response would be, "Uh, cool."
 Or he wouldn't respond at all, so you'd have to ask, and he'd say, "I think it sounds, uh, good."
 But as soon as we did a song close to his original arrangement, he'd go nuts: "Wow!
 Outtasite!"
 And then he'd want to hear it again.
 And that made perfect sense to me."

 Many outtakes would later be revived for the Beach Boys' 2012 reunion album That's Why God Made the Radio with Thomas' involvement.